 Mount Mitchell- With its summit reaching 6,684 feet, Mount Mitchell is both the tallest Mountain in North Carolina and the highest point east of the Colorado Rockies.
 For these reasons alone, it would be worthy of its popularity in the NC hiking annals.
 But of course reaching the top has the added payoff of 360º views of the Blue Ridge Mountains.
 Though the Black Mountain Campground and Mount Mitchell Trail head are located in Pisgah National Forest, the mountain itself is in Mount Mitchell State Park.
 The 12-mile trail to the summit is strenuous and requires an estimated 8 hours to hike– 4.5 hours for the six miles going up, and 3.5 for the same six coming down.
 But if a 12-mile mountain hike doesn’t appeal to you, you can drive up the summit of Mount Mitchell and simply walk 300 yards to the observation platform instead.

-No matter where you venture to these last few weeks of summer, you truly can’t go wrong.
+No matter where you venture to, you truly can’t go wrong.
 We live in a beautiful area with so much to see and do!

 (We do not own any rights to the beautiful photography used.)